lase-peco/geocoder/README.md

 Geocoder::reverse('lat', 'lon')
 ```
-It will return the same default jason response which is accessible as a collection.
+It will return the same default json response which is accessible as a collection.

 ***